AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/sample-data.md

 ## Reset or uninstall sample data

-You can reset or remove sample data using the same procedure for installing sample data:
+You can reset or remove sample data following the same procedure used to install the sample data:

 - Delete sample data: `./bin/magento sampledata:remove`
 - Reset sample data: `./bin/magento sampledata:reset`